codiechanel/my-knowledge-base/monorepos.md

 Imagine if you have multiple websites that share a common library.
 In a non monolithic environment, you will need to deploy each of these websites separately.
 Now, with a monorepo, you deploy once, and all your websites will get deployed automatically.
 Because there is only one repository.
 The disadvantage of this is that if you make a change on just one website and deploy, all your websites will get deployed again even though there is really no change in them.
 But I think this could be solved by modifying some config on your CI environment.
 Like implementing a conditional NO-OP if that particular site didn't change at all.

+**Bug Fixing**

+If multiple modules are affected by the same bug, then there will be one commit, and your test is syncronized.
+You won't make the commit unless all modules pass.